hrbigelow/transformer-aiayn/README.md

 You must choose the desired vocabulary size.
 Other datasets can be found with `tfds.list_builders()`.

+NOTE:  It is ultimately much faster to run this and the next command locally rather than using the combination of Colab and Google Cloud Storage.
+Once the dataset is downloaded locally, training the tokenizer takes about 2 minutes.
+Whereas, my attempt to train it on Colab using the dataset downloaded to a GCS bucket ran for over 40 minutes without finishing.
+Also, HuggingFace's progress meter doesn't work in Colab, but it works when running locally.

 ```bash
 # python aiayn/preprocess.py DOWNLOAD_DIR DATASET_NAME VOCAB_SIZE OUT_FILE
 python aiayn/preprocess.py train_tokenizer \